fsantanna-uerj/serrapilheira/Submissao/final.md

 ## Abstract

-Effective use of low-power standby will play a fundamental role in energy efficiency of the expected 50 billion IoT devices by 2020, as observed by the International Energy Agency.
+Effective use of low-power standby will play a fundamental role in the energy efficiency of the expected 50 billion IoT devices by 2020, as observed by the International Energy Agency.
 Given the projected scale of the IoT and the role of standby towards energy